Government-backed business loans

 Find out what government-backed loans are available for your business during the COVID-19 pandemic.

 On 22 March 2020 the Australian government unveiled its second wave stimulus package aimed at helping Aussies survive the impact of COVID-19 on the economy.
-Out of this package has come a scheme that will see the government back 50% of new loans for small businesses from participating banks and lenders.
+Out of this package has come a scheme that will see government backed business loans in which the government guarantees 50% of new loans for small businesses from participating banks and lenders.
 This will provide much-needed working capital of up to $40 billion to businesses.

 What is a government-backed business loan?

 A government-backed business loan is a loan that the government provides a guarantee to the lender on.
 For COVID-19 government-backed business loans, this guarantee is 50% of the funding amount.
 Having a partial guarantee on the funds means that lenders are able to offer loans to customers at lower rates.
 It also means that lenders can be less stringent than they may normally be with their lending criteria.
 This therefore enables lenders to offer more loans to people in need who may not have otherwise qualified for funding.

 Coronavirus Small and Medium Enterprises (SME) Guarantee Scheme

 The COVID-19 government-backed business loans, known as the Coronavirus SME Guarantee Scheme, are loans of up to $250,000 that are available to eligible Australian SMEs.
 These loans will all be unsecured with terms of up to three years and no repayments will be required for six months.
 On top of this, businesses will only be charged interest on the amount that they draw down.
 No interest will be charged on unused funds.
 The loans will also have no establishment or monthly fees attached.

 Rates for loans under the scheme will differ depending on the lender and the circumstances of the borrowing business, but generally these loans will have lower rates than standard business loans.